Translate this page into:

 Drug coating balloon

 The definition for small-vessel disease (SVD) has been inconsistent across trials and the published literature.
 Recently, it has been proposed that a reference vessel diameter of ≤2.5 mm measured by intracoronary imaging should be the cutoff for SVD classification.
 According to the recent literature, SVD accounts to 30–67% of patients undergoing percutaneous coronary intervention (PCI) according.[1,2] It is more frequent in women, in patients with diabetes mellitus or chronic renal failure[3,4] and in specific coronary anatomic subsets like in bifurcation lesions.
 In bifurcation lesion, SVD is seen in distal segment and in side branch.
 The reason for separate discussion of SVD PCI is because of increased risk of restenosis and need of repeated revascularization[5-7] along with the complications during procedure also.
 Thus, the issue of which small vessels should be intervened on is of paramount importance.
 In subset of patients with SVD, subtending small myocardial area (i.e., wherein at least 75% of the length of the segment distal to the lesion has a vessel diameter of <2 mm) may not require complete revascularization according to the European Society of Cardiology guidelines.
 Thus, vessel size is of critical importance in decision-making regarding modality of intervention, and careful evaluation of vessel caliber must be undertaken by appropriate imaging.
+In this narrative review, we take a look at the recent developments concerning small-vessel disease and the development history with future aspects of small-vessel coronary angioplasty.

 UNIQUENESS OF SVD AND INTERVENTION